Offices: 545 West 52nd Street, 2nd Floor

 RJ Tolan has been the Co-Artistic Director of Youngblood since 2003 and a member of EST. Recent: Hate the Loser Inside by Jon Kern (EST Marathon), Stiff by Ryan Dowler, Sweet Forgotten Flavor by Patrick Link, plus dozens of Brunches, shorts, workshops and readings.
 Shows and workshops at the Brick, Rattlestick Playwrights Theater, Cherry Lane Alternative and Off-Broadway.
 RJ lives in Brooklyn with his wife, Lisa, and their sons, Max and Charlie.

-Linsay Firman is Director of Play Development at EST, and Associate Director of the EST/Sloan Project.
-At EST she has directed the World Premiere of Lucas Hnath’s Isaac’s Eye and the NY Premiere of Anna Ziegler's Photograph 51, as well as EST Marathon plays by Rachel Bonds, Garrett M. Brown, Darcy Fowler and and Jose Rivera.
-Other NYC productions include Chairs and a Long Table by Han Ong (Ma-Yi Theatre), Perdita by Pierre Diennet (Lion Theater), Anne Washburn’s Apparition (chashama), Joy Tomasko’s Unfold Me, Catherine Trieschmann’s Crooked and Heather Lynn MacDonald’s Pink (all at Ariel Tepper’s Summer Play Festival).
-Linsay began working in new play development as the Associate Director of Soho Rep, where she was a founder and chair of Soho Rep's Writer/Director Lab.
-Alumna of the Women's Project Director's Lab, the New Dramatists’s Resident Director Program and multiple programs at the Lark.
+At EST, she has directed the World Premiere of Lucas Hnath’s Isaac’s Eye, NY Premiere of Anna Ziegler’s Photograph 51, and the World Premiere of Ziegler’s Boy in a co-production with Keen Company.
+She has also directed EST Marathon plays by Rachel Bonds, Garrett M. Brown, Darcy Fowler, Jose Rivera, and Lloyd Suh.
+Other NYC productions include Chairs and a Long Table by Han Ong (Ma-Yi Theatre), Perdita by Pierre Diennet (Lion Theater), and Apparition by Anne Washburn (chashama).
+Linsay began working in play development as the Associate Director of Soho Rep, where she was a founder and chair of Soho Rep’s Writer/Director Lab.
+Alumna of the Women’s Project Director’s Lab, the New Dramatists’ Resident Director Program, and multiple programs at the Lark.
 M.F.A. from CalArts.